VigneshwarBoggula/Game-Shop/README.md

 docker compose up -d backend
 ```

-If the backend and database aren't synced, then cd to the backend and run:
+SKIP THIS STEP - If the backend and database aren't synced, then cd to the backend and run:
 ```bash
 docker exec -it backend npx prisma migrate dev --name init
 ```